sentioxyz/iota/crates/iota-framework/CONTRIBUTING.md

-This file contains useful information and troubleshooting advice for those wishing to contribute to `sui-framework` crate.
+This file contains useful information and troubleshooting advice for those wishing to contribute to `iota-framework` crate.

 ## Framework Move source code changes